wilcoxen-courses/e331-pa-fec/README.md

 1. _How does the `.where()` method work?_

     It's a little counterintuitive, at least at first.
 When called like this, `B = A.where(test,C)`, it says that each element of `B` should be equal to the corresponding element of `A` when the corresponding element of `test` is True; otherwise, the value of `B` should be set to `C` instead of what was in `A`.

+2. _What causes the FutureWarning about observed=False?_

+    This is due to an internal bug in pandas as of about version 2.1.4.
+There's nothing you can do about it and it can be ignored.